- Blog

 - Article

-LGSOC Day Shines a Spotlight on The Underresearched Ovarian Cancer Subtype
+LGSOC Awareness Day Shines a Spotlight on The Under-Researched Ovarian Cancer Subtype

 Have you heard of LGSOC?
 If not, you’re not alone.
 Low-grade serous ovarian cancer (LGSOC) is a rare subtype of ovarian cancer that often goes unnoticed.
-But this September 9, we’re changing that narrative.
+But this September 9, we’re changing that narrative — and this year, we’re not doing it alone.

 Why September 9?
-It’s not a random date on the calendar.
 This day falls in the heart of Ovarian Cancer Awareness Month, giving LGSOC the attention it deserves.
 LGSOC day is a day dedicated to educating, empowering, and inspiring action against this oft-overlooked yet profoundly impactful form of ovarian cancer.

 LGSOC: The Diagnosis Challenge